Skip to main content

 Definition

 An Application Profile targets a specific Application, e.g. the "Trade" Active Directory.
 Having an Application Profile always implies having an account on the target Application (this is implicit), but the Application Profile also configures all the "Entitlement" Assignments (e.g. the asset associations) that are possible for the Application, in terms of group membership and/or privilege attribution.
+“Entitlements” can thus be assigned to a provisioned account.
+Typically, for the LDAP directory case, an Entitlement is a LDAP group.
+Upon account provisioning, group membership is enforced, according to configured rules.

 ApplicationProfiles are conditionally associated with IDM objects, such as IDM Identities or IDM Organizations.
-A profile association is conditional; an IDM object must match an Object Matching Condition to have the Application Profile.
-The next section details this.
+A profile association is conditional, because an IDM object must match an ApplicationProfile’s Object Matching Condition to be provisioned on a target Application.
+If the ApplicationProfile matches, then the account is provisioned on the target Application, and Entitlements (if any) are assigned to the account.

 Configuration